Cramlington: Recently completed or currently under construction

-Northumberland County Council and other private developers have invested millions into the south-west sector of the Cramlington with plans to develop this sector originally surfacing in the late 2000's and early 2010's.
-Nationally operating housebuilders such as Bellway Homes, Persimmon, Barratt and Keepmoat have agreed to develop this sector to soon be known as Arcot.
+Northumberland County Council and private developers have invested generously in the south-western sector of Cramlington, with plans to develop the area surfacing in the late 2000's and early 2010's.
+National housebuilders including Bellway Homes, Persimmon, Barratt and Keepmoat have agreed to develop this area to be known as ‘Arcot’, named after the pond and lane positioned at the south of the site, Arcot Lane.
 Estates in this sector so far (in order of completion) include: